 The WaterMark certificate is the seal of approval for products in the drinking water and wastewater sector in Australia and New Zealand.
 It confirms that a product meets the requirements of the ABCB and is approved for use.

-PZH is an institute that certifices that the products do not harm health or the environment when used according to the manufacturer’s recommendations.
+PZH is an institute that certifies that the products do not harm health or the environment when used according to the manufacturer’s recommendations.
 The PZH Hygiene Certificate is a very important distinction for manufacturers in the field of water treatment.

 The GOST certificate is the official confirmation that the products meet the national Russian quality and safety requirements.

 With the CE seal, the manufacturer declares, in accordance with EU Regulation 765/2008, that his product meets the requirements established in the Community harmonisation legislation in its annex.
-The CE mark was created to provide end users with safe products within the 30 member sates of the European Economic Area.
+The CE mark was created to provide end users with safe products within the 30 member states of the European Economic Area.

 The Belgaqua certificate is awarded by the Belgian Association of the Water Industry to products and materials that meet the requirements for contact with drinking water.